-You need to contact your employer for details regarding required documentation for adding a Common-Law Spouse, Partner in a Civil Union or SGDP and their dependents using the contacts below:
+You need to contact your employer for details regarding required documentation for adding Spouse/Partners and their dependents using the contacts below:

 - University of Colorado Employee Services

 - UCHealth Human Resources

 - University of Colorado Medicine Human Resources

 Initial Enrollment

 Eligible employees may apply for benefits for themselves and their eligible Dependents by submitting a Benefits Enrollment/Change Form or online submission.
 The employer must receive the Benefits Enrollment/Change Form or online submission within 31 days after the date of hire or within 31 days of the expiration of the waiting period, as defined in the employer's new hire policy.
 The Effective Date of eligibility for benefits will be determined in accordance with any established waiting period as determined by the employer.
 The employer will inform the employee of the length of the waiting period.